rucdatascience/GPU4GST-sigmod-fullEXP/README.md

 ## GST_code
 All code is located in the 'Code' folder.
 There are six subfolders, each corresponding to the code of one of the six experiments in section 5.1 of the paper.
 - PrunedDP++.
 This is the PrunedDP++ version code of GST without diameter constraints.
-- GPUGST.
-This is the GPUGST version code without diameter constraint for GST.
+- TrimCDP.
+This is the TrimCDP version code without diameter constraint for GST.
-- GPUGST+.
-This is the GPUGST+ version code without diameter constraint for GST.
+- TrimCDP-WB.
+This is the TrimCDP-WB version code without diameter constraint for GST.
 - D-PrunedDP++.
 This is the PrunedDP++ version code with diameter constraints for GST.
-- D-GPUGST.
-This is the GPUGST version code with diameter constraints for GST.
+- D-TrimCDP.
+This is the TrimCDP version code with diameter constraints for GST.
-- D-GPUGST+.
-This is the GPUGST+ version code with diameter constraints for GST.
+- D-TrimCDP-WB.
+This is the TrimCDP-WB version code with diameter constraints for GST.

 In the six subfolders, there are .h, .cu, .cuh, and .cpp files used for conducting the experiments described in the paper.
 The .h and .cuh files are in the "include" directory, while the .cpp files are in the "src" directory.
 The following explanation uses code without diameter constraints as an example, and code with diameter constraints is similar.